 Located just south of Denver, this state park is a bustling place for year-round fun.
 Despite its popularity, the large park has more than enough space for everyone to enjoy a little slice of nature.

-From the deep blue reservoir, to the miles of hiking trials and hidden coves for picnics, Chatfield is the perfect place for a fall camping getaway.
+From the deep blue reservoir to the miles of hiking trails and hidden coves for picnics, Chatfield is the perfect place for a fall camping getaway.

 8. Franconia Notch State Park, New Hampshire